Fly posting and littering

 Litter costs councils in England and Wales approximately £450 million every year to clean up.

-The most commonly found litter is smoking related and this huge amount of litter created by cigarette ends is closely followed by drink and confectionery related items and fast food litter.
-This type of litter can affect public health because human rubbish attracts rats and mice.
+The most commonly found litter is created by cigarette ends, closely followed by drink and confectionery related items and fast food litter which can affect public health because human rubbish attracts rats and mice.

 We will remove any items that have been dumped or fly tipped on public land.
 In most circumstances items will be removed in three working days, however some items (for example, asbestos) require specialist companies and may take longer to action.